ookgezellig/smart.servier.com/README.md

 # smart.servier.com
-Small project to scrape openly licensed images and PPTs from smart.servier.com and upload them to Wikimedia Commons using the GLAMwiki Toolset
+Small project to scrape openly licensed medical images and PPTs from https://smart.servier.com and upload them to Wikimedia Commons using the GLAMwiki Toolset.
+From Commons the images can be included in https://simple.wikipedia.org, and other Wikis

 Sitemap to start webscraping from : http://ookgezellig.github.io/smart.servier.com/sitemap.html